-Pansexuality is the attraction to people regardless of their gender.
-Pansexual people are sexually attracted to people of every gender identity.
+Pansexuality is the romantic, emotional, and/or sexual attraction to people regardless of their gender.
+Like everyone else, pansexual people may be attracted to some people and not others, but the gender of the person does not matter.
 People of any gender identity can and do identify as pansexual.
 Some people use the terms “bisexual” and “pansexual” interchangeably, but there are distinctions between the two.

 Other Names for Pansexual

 Some people prefer the term “omnisexual” to “pansexual.”
 Some people feel that the term pansexuality implies that their attraction to people has nothing to do with gender.
-People who prefer the term omnisexual are attracted to people of all genders but find that gender is still a factor in their attraction.
+People who prefer the term omnisexual can be attracted to people of any gender but find that gender is still a factor in their attraction.

 Both “pan” and “omni” mean “all,” and the distinction between omnisexuality and pansexuality is hazy.
 Some people use them interchangeably.